DrC0okie/HEIG_PCO_Labo3/README.md

 - Verify that the game successfully terminates and shows the expected values in the popup
 - Voluntarily introduce inconsistencies by removing calls to `PcoMutex::lock()` to ensure that a section was indeed critical
-- Voluntarily introduce deadlocks by removing calls to `PcoMutex::unlock()` to ensure that mutual exclusion was indeed necessary
+- Voluntarily introduce deadlocks by removing calls to `PcoMutex::unlock()` to ensure that mutual exclusion is indeed necessary
 - Modify the `usleep()` values to speed up the simulation.
 Note that the simulation ceases to function properly passed a certain speed threshold, leading to freezes during the execution and/or the inability to terminate the program